h2r0x/ZHM5Randomizer-1/README.md

 3. The "world" inventory which changes the statically placed objects in the level
 4. The "stash" inventory which alters the contents of 47's stashed item

+## Limitations

+**This mod only supports missions started from the main menu.** This means that:

+- The mod will stop working properly if you save and load a mission.
+- The mod will stop working properly if you restart the mission from the pause menu, or the mission failed menu.
+- The mod will stop working properly if you replan the mission.

 ## The Game Modes

 The Randomizer comes pre-configured with a handful of game modes to make your